hyperhq/docs.hypercontainer.io/trouble_shooting/qemu.md

-# FAQ on Qemu/Kvm Support
+# FAQ on Qemu/KVM Support

 ## Start a Hyper Pod

-#### Fail to start hyper VM while there is a VirtualBox VM running.
+#### Fail to start Hyper VM while there is a VirtualBox VM running.

-If the virtualbox (Oracle VM) is started with kernel extension, it will occuppy the kvm device.
-If you want to run hyper, you should stop virtualbox, or disable the kernel extension of it, which will make the virtualbox vm run much slower.
+If the VirtualBox (Oracle VM) is started with a kernel extension, it will occupy the KVM device.
+If you want to run Hyper, you should stop VirtualBox, or disable its kernel extension, which will make the VirtualBox VM run much slower.

 ## Build from Source

-#### I build my own qemu 2.x, but can not run hyper pod
+#### I build my own qemu 2.x, but cannot run Hyper Pod

-The default qemu configurate does not include virtfs support, config it with `--enable-virtfs` to enable it.
+The default Qemu configuration does not include virtfs support, configure it with `--enable-virtfs` to enable it.